 “At Eternity’s Gate (2018)” by Julian Schnabel

 From the same director of The Diving Bell and The Butterfly, At Eternity’s Gate is William Dafoe’s latest film which got him a nomination for an Academy Award.
 More striking than Dafoe’s performance is what Julian Schnabel does with the film by using an epileptic mise en scene who is constantly on the move to portray Vincent Van Gogh’s desperation towards life and his anxieties about the eternity.
-The color palate of the film is formed by a hypnotic yellow and blue cinematography that is constantly changing and strongly appearing in the middle of an incredible camera movement which becomes even more beautiful with its natural light.
+The color palette of the film is formed by a hypnotic yellow and blue cinematography that is constantly changing and strongly appearing in the middle of an incredible camera movement which becomes even more beautiful with its natural light.
 Unlike Vincente Minnelli’s film, At Eternity’s Gate isn’t judgemental or falls into melodramatic moments, but embraces the beauty of Van Gogh’s legacy and his craziness, which according to his dialogue, is what makes him feel better.
 An outstanding film.

 “Caravaggio (1986)” by Derek Jarman